 Allows the analysis and visualization of structural and functional neuroimaging data from cross-sectional or longitudinal studies.
 FreeSurfer proposes a suite of tools that provide extensive and automated analysis of key features in the human brain.
-This includes skull stripping, image registration, subcortical segmentation, cortical surface reconstruction, cortical segmentation, cortical thickness estimation, longitudinal processing, fMRI analysis, tractography, FreeView Visualization GUI, etc...
-FreeSurfer is freely available, runs on a wide variety of hardware and software platforms, and is open source.
+This includes for instance skull stripping, image registration, subcortical segmentation, cortical surface reconstruction, cortical segmentation, cortical thickness estimation, longitudinal processing, fMRI analysis or tractography.

 Computes high-dimensional mappings to capture the statistics of brain structure and function.
 ANTs allows users to organize, visualize and statistically explore large biomedical image sets.
 It integrates imaging modalities and related information in space and time, and works across species or organ systems with minimal customization.
 ANTs depends on the Insight ToolKit (ITK), a widely used medical image processing library to which ANTs developers contribute.
 ANTs can be used paired with ANTsR, an emerging tool supporting standardized multimodality image analysis.
 ANTs is popularly considered a state-of-the-art medical image registration and segmentation toolkit.